 You’re training for your next marathon.
 Way to go!
-You’re in the best shape of your life thanks to your lovably tough personal trainer, Mr. T.
+You’re in the best shape of your life thanks to your lovably tough personal trainer at the gym.

 New experiences are more important to you than new things.
-That’s why you can’t wait for that cruise to Alaska or that flight to the Big Apple.
+That’s why you can’t wait for that cruise to Alaska or your next trip to NYC.

 Budget Trick: Traveling during the off-season is a great way to get the experience you want on a budget that you can handle.
 Look online for travel deals that entice people to travel during off-peak times of the year.
 Of course, you’ll want to do more than sit in your cabin or hotel room during your trip.
-Before you take off, research great local dives that are off the beaten path and don’t inflate their prices for tourists.
+So before you take off, research great local restaurants that are off the beaten path and don’t inflate their prices for tourists.
 This is a great way to experience the culture of the area and "eat where the locals eat."

 From the latest superhero flick to live concerts in an amphitheater, you love entertainment.
-It’s how you and your spouse chill out.
-It’s a mini-escape from work, kids and life.
+It’s how you and your spouse relax and take a mini-escape from work, kids and life.

-Budget Trick: A night at the theater can hit your wallet pretty hard, especially if you’re paying for an $8 bucket of popcorn, a $10 soda and a babysitter.
-Pick one or two movies per month that you’re dying to see opening week.
-Wait for the rest to hit Redbox or your favorite streaming service.
-Then put the kids to bed, pop in some fridge-to-oven cookies, and stream to your heart’s content.
+Budget Trick: A night at the movies can hit your wallet pretty hard, especially if you’re paying for an $8 bucket of popcorn, a $10 soda and a babysitter.
+Pick one or two movies per month that you’re dying to see opening week, and wait for the rest to hit Redbox or your favorite streaming service.
+Then put the kids to bed, pop in some fridge-to-oven cookies, microwave some popcorn, and enjoy!

 Winston and I love going out to eat, so this is totally us!
-It’s convenient and no dishes!
-Plus, food always tastes better when somebody else cooks it.
-Yum!
+It’s convenient, and there are no dishes!
+Plus, food always tastes better when somebody else cooks it, right?

-Budget Trick: Figure out a reasonable amount of restaurant spending for your family—maybe that’s twice a week, maybe that’s twice a month.
+Figure out a reasonable amount of restaurant spending for your family—maybe that’s twice a week, maybe that’s twice a month.
 Then, prepare everything else at home.
-Use a Sunday afternoon, for example, to chop and freeze some slow cooker meals for the week.
+Use a Sunday afternoon to chop and freeze some slow cooker meals for the week.

 You May Also Like

-Budget Trick: If you have to have your TV show fix (which I completely get), look for affordable alternatives to cable that still provide the shows you already watch, like Sling TV, Netflix or HBO Now.
+Budget Trick: If you have to have your TV show fix (which I completely get), look for affordable alternatives to cable that still provide the shows you already watch, like Sling TV, Netflix, Hulu, Amazon Prime or HBO Now.
 There are plenty of alternatives to cable.

 Apple Announcement Day is a holiday as far as you’re concerned.
 That’s when you get to drool over all the awesome new technology coming out.
 In a few short weeks, you’ll be the coolest kid on the block.

 Budget Trick: If you need the "next new thing," prepare for the cost by selling your old device.
 Don’t just toss it to the kids or throw it in the drawer with all your old flip phones.
 And when you are financially ready to buy that next new gadget, don’t waste money getting the warranty the cashier will probably try to sell you.
 It’s just not worth it.

-You don’t have to choose between enjoying life or saving money.
-You can do both with the right budget.
+You don’t have to choose between loving your life or your bank account.
 Get started with an EveryDollar budget today!